WebReflection/tiny-cdn/README.md

 ### About
-This module has been developed on top of [holdon](https://github.com/WebReflection/holdon) utility and it targets mostly Internet of Things devices such Arduino Yun or Raspberry PI.
+This module has been developed on top of [holdon](https://github.com/WebReflection/holdon) utility.

-It has also been tested on regular servers and it has demonstrated to be both reliable and 2X faster than common nodejs solutions.
+While this script is the fastest on Internet of Things devices such Arduino Yun or Raspberry PI, it has also been tested on regular servers and it has demonstrated to be both reliable and on average 2X or more faster than common nodejs solutions.

 #### How to install